 14. Spot a Sealion on the Ballestas Islands

-Paracas and the Ballestas Islands are considered to be one of the richest marine ecosystems in the world.
+The Paracas National Reserve and the nearby Ballestas Islands are considered to be one of the richest marine ecosystems in the world.
 Home to 216 species of birds, 16 types of mammals—including the easily spotted sealion—and almost 200 species of fish!
-For anyone who loves animals and nature, boat rides, or a couple of days to slow down during their Peru vacation, we think checking out the Islas Ballestas is a must-do for your Peru trip!
+For anyone who loves animals and nature, boat rides, or a couple of days to slow down during their Peru vacation, we think checking out Paracas is a must for your Peru trip!

 Tip: Opt for a morning tour of the Islas Ballestas for a smoother boat ride and a greater chance of animal activity in the mornings.